PistonDevelopers/freetype-sys/README.md

 freetype-sys [![Build Status](https://travis-ci.org/PistonDevelopers/freetype-sys.svg?branch=master)](https://travis-ci.org/PistonDevelopers/freetype-sys) [![Build status](https://ci.appveyor.com/api/projects/status/cx6i2r1ibroywo2q?svg=true)](https://ci.appveyor.com/project/jhasse/freetype-sys)
 ============

-Low level bindings for the FreeType font library
+Low level bindings for the FreeType font library.

+## C headers

+If your Rust project includes C code that needs to interface with FreeType, the environment variable `DEP_FREETYPE_INCLUDE` will be exported to its build script, giving the path in which the FreeType include files may be found.
+This path may be in the system or it may be inside this crate’s `$OUT_DIR`, depending on whether it was necessary to build the FreeType library locally or not.

 ## For windows users